ophub/amlogic-s9xxx-armbian/documents/README.md

 ##### 12.7.2.2 Modify WiFi SSID or PASSWD in Wireless Network Connection

-Modify the `WiFi SSID or PASSWD` in the wireless network connection `ssid` and take effect immediately.
+Update the `WiFi SSID or password` in the wireless network connection `ssid` with immediate activation.

 ```shell
 # Set ENV